FHantke/brave-browser-wiki/Security-Audit-Guide.md

+UPDATE (2023): This page is no longer maintained and contains a lot of outdated information.

 Component updater:
 - brave component updater has its own configurator `brave/browser/component_updater/brave_component_updater_configurator.cc`.
 Take special note of all values here, in particular if `EnabledCupSigning` is ok to keep disabled.
 (We were ok to have this disabled in muon previously)